SF Symbols 4 variable colors

 , .circle

 Another new feature this year is variable colors, which make some symbols adaptive to a numeric value.
-For instance, setting a 0.5
+For instance, setting 0.5

 You can easily define a variable value when you create your symbol instance, for instance: